-reported to the Senior Responsible Officer (SRO).
-Do your governance arrangements include a senior responsible officer?
-Yes No á Have you appointed a single point of contact within your governance arrangements, and what steps have you taken to publicise the role and contact details?
-Yes No Guidance on single point of contact:
+' , , 14.Do your governance arrangements include a senior respon officer? sible Yes No 15.
+Have you appointed a single point of contact within your go arrangements, and what steps have you taken to publicise and contact details? ⊠Yes No Guidance on single point of contact:

-9. Have you identified any areas where action is required to conform more fully with the requirements of Principle 4?
+19. Have you identified any areas where action is required to conform more fully with the requirements of Principle 4?
 Yes No

 Action Plan

-No Applicable
+Not Applicable

-Principle 5 Clear rules, policies and procedures must be in place before a surveillance car used, and these must be communicated to all who need to comply with them. nera system is 20.Do you have clear policies and procedures in place to support the lawful operation of your surveillance camera system?
-If so, please specify. ∕es 21.Are the rules, policies and procedures part of an induction process for all staff? ∕es 22.
-How do you ensure continued competence of system users especially relatir operational, technical, privacy considerations, policies and procedures? ng to relevant Regular meetings take place with the Contract Manager, the CCTV Supervi SPOC to review standards and performance.
-Individual issues or changes managed within that meeting.
-Any issues around compliance with the Code discussed in that meeting.
-All the staff are SIA qualified and trained during period in the use of the CCTV systems.
-The training and technical skills of are reviewed annually by the National Security Inspectorate (NSI), a comparecommended by the Surveillance Commisioner for this purpose.
-The SPOE within that inspection process regarding compliance and service delivery of in policy are e of Practice are a probation the Control staff any C is interviewed 23.
-Have you considered occupational standards relevant to the role of the system users, such as National Occupational Standard for CCTV operations or other similar? ∕es ⊠ No 24.
-If so, how many of your system users have undertaken any occupational sta ndards to date?
+Principle 5 Clear rules, policies and procedures must be in place before a surveillance camera system is used, and these must be communicated to all who need to comply with them.
+20. Do you have clear policies and procedures in place to support the lawful operation of your surveillance camera system?
+If so, please specify.
+21.Are the rules, policies and procedures part of an induction process Yes No for all staff?
+22. How do you ensure continued competence of system users especially relating to relevant operational, technical, privacy considerations, policies and procedures?
+Regular meetings take place with the Contract Manager, the CCTV Supervisor and the SPOC to review standards and performance.
+Individual issues or changes in policy are managed within that meeting.
+Any issues around compliance with the Code of Practice are discussed in that meeting.
+All the staff are SIA qualified and trained during a probation period in the use of the CCTV systems.
+The training and technical skills of the Control staff are reviewed annually by the National Security Inspectorate (NSI), a company recommended by the Surveillance Commisioner for this purpose.
+The SPOC is interviewed within that inspection process regarding compliance and service delivery of the staff.
+23. Have you considered occupational standards relevant to the role of the system users, such as National Occupational Standard for CCTV operations or other similar?
+24. If so, how many of your system users have undertaken any occupational standards to date?
 None.
-25. Do you and your system users require Security Industry Authority (SIA) licences? ∕es 26.
-If your system users do not need an SIA licence, how do you ensure they ha necessary skills and knowledge to use or manage the surveillance system? ve the Not applicable.
+25.Do you and your system users require Security Industry Authority SIA) licences?
+26. If your system users do not need an SIA licence, how do you ensure they have the necessary skills and knowledge to use or manage the surveillance system?
+Not applicable.

-27. If you deploy body worn cameras, what are your written instructions as to when it is appropriate to activate BWV recording and when not?
-A specific policy for the use of BWV has been produced to provide that guidance and is implemented by the services utilising BWV.
-The CCTV control room do not use Body Worn Cameras.
-28. If you deploy surveillance cameras using drones, have you obtaine either Standard Permission or Non-Standard Permission from the Civil Aviation Authority and what is your CAA SUA Operator ID Number? d Yes No We have no drone capability.
-29. Have you identified any areas where action is required to conform more fully with the requirements of Principle 5?
-Yes No Action Plan The CCTV Manager who is new in post needs to aquire SIA accresstaff. ditation as no n frontline The deputy SPOC is already SIA accredited
+27. If you deploy body worn cameras, what are your written instructions a appropriate to activate BWV recording and when not? s to when i t is A specific policy for the use of BWV has been produced to provide the implemented by the services utilising BWV.
+The CCTV control room Cameras.
+28. If you deploy surveillance cameras using drones, have you obtained either Standard Permission or Non-Standard Permission from the Civil Aviation Authority and what is your CAA SUA Operator ID Number?
+Yes No We have no drone capability.
+29. Have you identified any areas where action is required to conform more fully with the requirements of Principle 5? ⊠ Yes No Action Plan The CCTV Manager The Manager with overall reponsibility is not SIA for the Chief Officer is currently vacant but is being filled in February the certifictaion will be applied for upon commencement of employments.
+2023, at wl